isabella232/docs-13/docs/guides/Export_schema_and_content.md

 # Export your Schema and Content

+## Export Schema

-To export the GraphQL schema or the content of your GraphCMS project, you can use the export function from the _Settings_ page.
+To export the GraphQL schema of your GraphCMS project, you can use the export function from the _Settings_ page.

 ![Screenshot](../img/guides/download_schema_and_content.png)